The Knox event taxonomy.

 AAM · Multi-vendor cross-validation

-5 eventsFindings-level cross-validation across independent foundation models — Anthropic Claude, OpenAI GPT-5.5, and xAI Grok.
-Each call emits a vendor receipt with model name, content commitment hash, and latency.
-Findings cross-checks emit either a consensus anchor or a divergence anchor based on lexical agreement between the primary and shadow vendors.
-Shadow vendors are not trained on Bonis doctrine; their independent non-conformity is the basis of the cross-check, not a single-vendor self-review.
+5 eventsFindings-level cross-validation across independent foundation models.
+Each call emits a vendor-anonymous receipt with content commitment hash and latency.
+Findings cross-checks emit either a consensus anchor or a divergence anchor based on lexical agreement between the primary and peer models.
+Peer models are independently hosted and not trained on Bonis doctrine; their non-conformity is the basis of the cross-check, not a single-vendor self-review.
+Vendor selection is per-deployment and substrate-opaque to the customer.

 - vendor_call_attempted